389ds/389ds.github.io/docs/389ds/design/query-optimisation.md

 Once both the popularity index, and the filter to AST infrastructure is in place, we are able to apply the two to form decisions and optimise queries in a more powerful and automated manner.

+For exact tracking unique is the exact value of the number of objects that contain some value X as referenced by the index.
+For example,

+* uid=a: 1
+* uid=b: 2
+* uid=c: 1

+    unique '(uid=a)' = 1
+    unique '(uid=b)' = 2

+For likelihood tracking, we would in this case say:

+Directory contains:

+* uid=a: 1
+* uid=b: 2
+* uid=c: 1

+Therfore, unique values of uid is the number of objects that contain uid=*.

+    unique '(uid=a)' = 4
+    unique '(uid=b)' = 4

+Otherwise all calculations are the same.
+This is why exact tracking will give better results, as we can pre-narrow the results based not only on the likelihood of the attribute type (uid), but also of it's value (=b).

 We can now use these values to determine "filter gain" through the application of these.
 For our case, the greatest "gain" is being able to statistically conclude the greatest reduction in working candidate set E' as we progress in the application of the filter.

 This value is a statistical approximation of the reduction in the entries by percentage of how many entries that might exist with that attribute potentially containing the value X. Obviously we cannot know the exact number until we have completed the search.

 We want to calculate a value that will return us the smallest percentage of objects from the subtree which contain the value we seek.
 We calculate the likelihood of 'filter gain', henceforth fg as:

+    Statistical likelihood:

     (('total' / 'unique') / 'number subtree objects')

+    exact tracking:

+    ('unique' / 'number subtree objects')

 A lower value represents a smaller resulting set.
 We are therefore aiming to optimise our query to apply lower values first to prune as much of the set E as possible through each step.
 This algorithm will reward values with high sets of unique values, and smaller set sizes over those will less unique values and bigger sizes.